MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_translate_pl_ml.md

 ![custom_update_ml_pldetail.png](media/custom_update_ml_pldetail.png)

 > [!IMPORTANT]
 > Translator notifications are not built into custom playlists.
 Translators will need to be notified manually.
 Translators manually translate the copies of the default language details into the language(s) specified.
-You will need to notify the translator of the translations required for playlist details.
+You'll need to notify the translator of the translations required for playlist details.
 It's recommended that you finish all playlist changes,including adding, editing, or deleting playlist assets, then notify the translator of the required translations for playlist details and assets.

 ## Create multilingual assets in a custom playlist
 Any assets in a playlist that are supplied by Microsoft are not editable and do not require translation.
 Microsoft-supplied assets will be available in the languages supported by the site.
 For custom assets that you create, or existing custom assets, you can add the languages supported by the site.
 Let's take a look at how to add languages for new and existing custom assets in a playlist.